 The City recognizes that unassigned fund balance is an important measure of economic stability.
-It is the goal of the City to achieve and maintain an unassigned fund balance in the General Fund equal to 22-25% of operating expenditures to mitigate financial risk that can occur from unforeseen revenue fluctuations, significant unanticipated expenditures, and natural disasters.
+It is the goal of the City to achieve and maintain an unassigned fund balance in the General Fund equal to 18-22% of operating expenditures to mitigate financial risk that can occur from unforeseen revenue fluctuations, significant unanticipated expenditures, and natural disasters.

-The annual budget shall be presented to City Council with the General Fund reflecting an ending unassigned fund balance in the current budget year which is no less than 22% of that fund's annual operating expenditures.
-The City considers a balance less than 22% to be cause for concern, barring unusual or deliberate circumstances.
-If unassigned fund balance falls below the established minimum, the City shall refrain from making additional appropriations from fund balance based upon a time table deemed adequate by the City Council, not to exceed three years.
+The annual budget shall be presented to City Council with the General Fund reflecting an ending unassigned fund balance in the current budget year which is no less than 18% of that fund's annual operating expenditures.
+The City considers a balance less than 18% to be cause for concern, barring unusual or deliberate circumstances.
+If unassigned fund balance falls below the established minimum, the City shall refrain from making additional appropriations from fund balance and shall appropriate funds in future budgets to replenish the fund balance based upon a time table deemed adequate by the City Council, not to exceed three years.